This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Toe is bent at an abnormal angle

 How is a toe fracture diagnosed?

-Your child's caregiver will examine him and ask about his injury.
+Your child's healthcare provider will examine your child and ask about the injury.
 Your child may also need an x-ray.

 How is a toe fracture treated?